Jeromepullen/SQL-Projects/Links for SQL Projects.md

 # SQL-Projects

-Projects that I have completed using SQL
+Here are some projects that I have completed using SQL:

 SQL Projects from Khan Academy: